 Executing the talk and start to walk your support, and remember to

-Connect a Veteran to an ex-service organisation for the past, and
+Connect a Veteran to a professional for their past, and

-Take the steps to seek assistance from professionals for the future
+Take the steps to seek assistance from an individual, professional or organisation for the future